 You’ll also find some of the places to eat and drink in the area, including Taco Maria, with acclaimed Michelin-starred fine Mexican cuisine; Shuck Oyster bar, with fresh oysters and seafood; and Portola Coffee Roasters, which has my favorite coffee in Orange County.

 Spend the day at the OC Fair

 One of the best things to do in Costa Mesa in the summer is to attend the OC Fair.
-In 2021, the Fair is back on Wednesdays-Sundays from July 16 through August 15 (do note that there is limited capacity and you must purchase tickets in advance online).

-Going to the fair has always been one of my favorite things to do every summer, and the OC Fair is one of my favorites!
+Going to the fair is always one of my favorite things to do every summer, and the OC Fair is one of my favorites!
 You’ll have so much fun embracing your inner kid again and going on all the carnival rides, playing some games and trying to win a stuff (spoiler alert: I failed and didn’t win any), and eating all the outrageous food items (some favorites were the deep-fried Snickers bars and Hot Cheetos cheese tots).